ng-Classic/ng-classic/aio/content/guide/animations.md

-# Introduction to Angular Classicanimations
+# Introduction to Angular Classic animations

 Animation provides the illusion of motion: HTML elements change styling over time.
 Well-designed animations can make your application more fun and straightforward to use, but they aren't just cosmetic.